 Borrowings under the Credit Agreement are available for limited direct investment in midstream properties, acquisitions, and working capital and general business purposes.
 The Credit Agreement has a sub-limit of up to \$2.5 million which may be used for the issuance of letters of credit.
-As of December 31, 2021, we had \$49.2 million of debt outstanding, consisting of \$49.2 million under the Term Loan with no balance outstanding under the Revolving Loan.
-We are required to make mandatory amortizing payments of outstanding principal on the Term Loan of (i) \$3.0 million per fiscal quarter commencing with the quarter ending December 31, 2021, and (ii) \$2.0 million per fiscal quarter commencing with the quarter ending March 31, 2023.
-As of December 31, 2021, we have met our mandatory amortizing payments of outstanding principal on the Term Loan through March 2022.
+As of December 31, 2022, we had \$20.2 million of debt outstanding, comprised solely of the Term Loan.
+We are required to make mandatory amortizing payments of outstanding principal on the Term Loan, which are, as of the quarter ended December 31, 2021 \$3.0 million per fiscal quarter, decreasing to \$2.0 million per fiscal quarter commencing with the quarter ending March 31, 2023.
+As of December 31, 2022, we have met our mandatory amortizing payments of outstanding principal on the Term Loan through March 2023.
 The maximum revolving credit amount is \$5.0 million leaving us with \$5.0 million in unused borrowing capacity.
-There were no letters of credit outstanding under our Credit Agreement as of December 31, 2021.
+There were no letters of credit outstanding under our Credit Agreement as of December 31, 2022.